Nadeem-Abdelkader/TwentyOne/README.md

 # TwentyOne
-Implemented a player able to play a non-trivial game of TwentyOne.
+Implemented a player able to play a non-trivial game of TwentyOne using Haskell.